thejeffreystone/home-assistant-configuration/README.md

 This repo contains the working [Home Assistant](https://home-assistant.io/) configuration for **Anchorage House**.
 Below are links to the devices currently being used, blog posts, and other HA enthusists that provided inspiration and configs to help build this config.
 All of the code is free to use.

-Be sure to follow me on twitter [@thejeffreystone](https://twitter.com/thejeffreystone) and on [YouTube](https://www.youtube.com/channel/UCipZJ6748kd8TbelSxcvcVg) where I am starting to post videos of my Home Automation.
-I also post articles about this config and other Home Automation topics at [jeffreystone.net](https://jeffreystone.net)
+Be sure to follow me on twitter [@thejeffreystone](https://twitter.com/thejeffreystone) and on [YouTube](https://www.youtube.com/channel/UCipZJ6748kd8TbelSxcvcVg) where I am starting to post videos of my Home Automation journey.
+I also post articles about this config and other Home Automation topics at [jeffreystone.net](https://slacker-labs.com)

 You can also follow Anchorage House on Twitter [@anchoragehouse2](https://twitter.com/anchoragehouse2) where it tweets about the cool stuff it does throughout the day as well as links to some of the best Home Assistent content creators out there.